P3rtang/rust_counter/README.md

 The app is mainly geared towards logging progress on shiny hunting pokemon,
 but it should work just as well for logging anything else

-this app only works on windows systems if run in windows subsystem for linux

 ## features
 Some of the major features are:
 - calculating odds when hunting pokemon